Football at the 2023 SEA Games – Men's tournament

 The men's football tournament at the 2023 SEA Games was held in Cambodia.
 Ten Southeast Asian nations entered the men's tournament.
 The tournament was limited to players exclusively under-22 years of age (born on or after 1 January 2001).

 Vietnam were the two-time defending champions, but were eliminated in the semi-finals by Indonesia.
-The Indonesian went on to win their first title after 32 years, and their third title in history by defeating Thailand 5–2 in the final.
+The Indonesians went on to win their first title in 32 years, and their third title in history by defeating Thailand 5–2 in the final.

 Competition schedule

 The following is the competition schedule for the football competitions: